 - Staff are required to further increase the frequency of hand washing and surface cleaning as detailed above.
 Any common touch points, such as tills, trays, trolleys etc, should be cleaned immediately after use.

-- All staff must wear gloves and masks when serving customers and/or preparing food/drinks.
-Staff are reminded that gloves are not an adequate replacement for handwashing.
+- All staff are asked to wear masks when serving customers and/or preparing food/drinks.

 - It is not always possible to adhere to social distancing guidelines when preparing food in the small Galley kitchen.
 Due to this, staff are always required to wear gloves and masks and must keep the number of staff and the duration tasks to a minimum where possible.